cloudmesh-community/book/chapters/ai/ai.md

 The following is set up for you to execute in a python command prompt line by line for instructional purposes.

-    # This code was adopted from Dataquest - K nearest neighbors in Python:
+    # This code was adopted from Dataquest - K nearest neighbors:
     # Written by: Vik Paruchuri
     import pandas
     import math